 Between the years 2000-2017 the measles vaccine is credited with saving 21 million lives.
 In recent years due to anti-vaccination movements, the prominence of the disease is on the rise.
 The World Health Organization (WHO) reported that during the first six months of 2019 alone there have been more cases of measles reported than any year since 2006.

-As, Parentology, reported earlier this year, this rise in measles is being considered a public health crisis by organizations like the Centers for Disease Control and Prevention (CDC) and WHO.
-Many states like New York and California have legislated mandatory vaccinations for all children.
+As Parentology previously reported, this rise in measles is being considered a public health crisis by organizations like the Centers for Disease Control and Prevention (CDC) and WHO.
+Many states like New York and California have legislated mandatory vaccinations for all children, though much of that focus has taken a backseat due to COVID.

 While the spread of measles is considered a significant health threat, the lasting and potentially deadly effects of the disease long after it’s treated may be cause for even greater alarm.